colin-gourlay/sundown-sessions/src/content/_index.md

     featured_image: '/images/sundown-sessions-banner.jpg'
 ---

-A radio show broadcast on East Coast FM on Tuesday evenings from 7pm - 10pm (GMT)
+A radio show broadcast on East Coast FM on Tuesday evenings from 7pm - 10pm (UK time)

 This site is a supplement to that show